Free quotes, secure form, no spam.

 Q: What does home insurance cover?

-A: Home insurance covers your home and belongings, and provides valuable liability coverage, among other protections.
+A: Home insurance covers your home and belongings.
+It also provides valuable liability coverage, among other protections.

 Q: How much does home insurance cost?

-A: Our national study found that the average cost of homeowners insurance is $1,754.
+A: Our national study found that the average cost of homeowners insurance is $1,754 a year.
 Check out our state averages to see where your state ranks.

-Our in-house homeowners insurance experts use data sources including the U.S. Census Bureau, FEMA, the U.S. Department of Veterans Affairs, Standard & Poor’s Global Market Intelligence and various state insurance regulation offices.
+Our in-house homeowners insurance experts use data sources including the U.S. Census Bureau, FEMA, the U.S. Department of Veterans Affairs and various state insurance regulation offices.

 This guide on comparing homeowners insurance quotes is the product of decades of combined experience in the insurance industry and represents what QuoteWizard deems to be the most effective way to purchase the best home insurance for you and get your best rates.

 QuoteWizard rated insurance companies based on their cost, discounts, coverages, financial strength, J.D.
 Power score, NAIC Complaint Index, and website experience.
 We used a weighted rating for each of these categories and scored them out of five.